Eric0801/Alphatopian_doc/README.md

 * **Solution:** I developed an automated pipeline that programmatically identifies, parses, and cleans the target data.
 It transforms the raw information into a clean, query-optimized format (Parquet), making it readily available for research and backtesting.
 This process reduced the time for data preparation from weeks to minutes.
 * **Impact:** Enabled the fund to leverage a vast dataset that was previously inaccessible, unlocking new research possibilities.

-### 2. Cyclical & Conditional Agentic Workflow for Alpha Discovery
+### 2. Modular Multi-Agent System with Agentic Workflows

-Inspired by modern AI architectures like LangGraph, I designed the multi-agent system not as a linear pipeline, but as a stateful, cyclical graph capable of automated, iterative research.
+Inspired by modern AI architectures like LangGraph, the system is built around a collection of specialized, autonomous agents that collaborate through event-driven orchestration.
+This modular design goes beyond a simple linear pipeline, enabling complex, stateful workflows.

+* **Foundational Agents for Core Operations:**

+  * **`Data Agent`**: This agent is the backbone of the data pipeline, responsible for the entire ETL process.
+It autonomously monitors for new unstructured Excel files, executes complex cleaning and parsing logic, validates data quality, and intelligently saves the structured output to the Parquet data lake and PostgreSQL database.
+* **Advanced Agentic Workflow for Alpha Discovery:**

-* **Problem:** Alpha discovery is not a linear process; it requires iteration, critique, and refinement.
-A simple sequential orchestrator cannot replicate this.
+  * **Problem:** Alpha discovery is not a linear process; it requires iteration and refinement.
-* **Solution:** The system employs a state-driven workflow where specialized agents (e.g., `Researcher`, `Coder`, `Backtester`, `Critique`) operate as nodes in a graph.
-A shared "State" object, containing the current hypothesis, code, and backtest results, is passed between them.
-Conditional logic at the `Critique` node evaluates the backtest performance and determines the next step: either finalizing the factor or looping back to the `Researcher` with constructive feedback for another iteration.
+  * **Solution:** For creative tasks like alpha generation, the system orchestrates a team of agents (`Researcher`, `Coder`, `Backtester`, `Critique`) in a cyclical, state-driven workflow.
+A shared "State" object (containing the hypothesis and results) is passed between them.
+The `Critique` agent's feedback can trigger a loop, sending the process back to the `Researcher` with new instructions, enabling automated, iterative research.
-* **Impact:** Transformed the system from a simple automation tool into a semi-autonomous research platform, capable of exploring, evaluating, and refining investment strategies with minimal human intervention.
+* **Impact:** This dual-layer architecture provides both a robust, automated foundation for data management (via the `Data Agent`) and a dynamic, intelligent framework for semi-autonomous research, significantly accelerating the entire quantitative workflow.

 ### 3. Production-Grade Machine Learning & LLM Integration